About arc42

 Handles user authentication.

-Users Database
+Database (MongoDB)

 Stores user data and game history.